efpl-columbia/BoundaryLayerDynamics.jl/README.md

 # Turbulence-Resolving Simulations of Atmospheric Boundary-Layer Flows

-ABL.jl can simulate a range of physical problems, but its primary purpose is to simulate the evolution of turbulent flows in simplified representations of the atmospheric boundary layer.
+BoundaryLayerDynamics.jl can simulate a range of physical problems, but its primary purpose is to simulate the evolution of turbulent flows in simplified representations of the atmospheric boundary layer.

 It can be used to perform *direct numerical simulation (DNS)* and *large-eddy simulation (LES)* of flows in channel-like geometries.